LethalCompanyCommunity/ModdingWiki/docs/modding/initial-setup.md

 # Initial Setup

 ::: tip
-If you can't code and want to create a mod that does one specific, simple thing (such as adding a suit or sound replacement) make sure to check the [non-code Modding APIs](/apis/modding-apis#non-code-apis) section!
+If you can't code and want to create a mod that does one common, simple thing (such as adding a suit or sound replacement) make sure to check the [non-code Modding APIs](/apis/modding-apis#non-code-apis) section!

 Many common usecases already have APIs that allow you to easily add content without using any code.
 :::